THE GAVIOTAS COMMUNITY in South America is

 never take up a gun."

-(While Paolo emphasized Gaviotas' social harmony,
+(While Paolo emphasized Gaviotas'

-about their recent conflict.)
+more detail about their recent conflict.)

 Paolo: